attainu/attainu-flamingo/assignments/README.md

 Dashboard should be accessible to only logged in users, if the user is not authenticated, redirect them to login.
 Also, integrate the express session.

 images/book_search_express_week08_day05.png

+## Week 09
+### Day 01
+Create a NodeJS program that reads books.json and put the read data in MongoDB.